 3. Something that attracts THE RIGHT people onto your email list

 This is so important.
 You don’t want just anyone on your list!
-It’s tempting to do all kinds of things in order to grow a really big list… but in fact a really big list full of people who are not really interested in what you do, never open your emails and never click on your links is not half so useful as a much smaller list full of people who love your stuff, open and click on everything and, crucially, trust you enough to buy from you.
+It’s tempting to do all kinds of things in order to grow a really big list… but in fact, a really big list full of people who are not really interested in what you do, never open your emails and never click on your links is nowhere near as useful as a much smaller list full of people who love your stuff, open and click on everything and, crucially, trust you enough to buy from you.

 So when you create your opt-in, make it super targeted.
 Think about something your CORE audience would really want, think about something that will attract the kind of people who will love all your stuff and open everything, think about something that will attract people who would be willing to buy from you later down the line…